- China Tours +

 There are several different types of visas, each of which afford the bearer different rights in the host country.

 Usually most foreigners traveling to mainland China, whether for business or pleasure, require a visa.
 It's very difficult to obtain a China port visa at the Chinese border entry points.
 However some cities and regions of China are visa free in certain circumstances.
+See Do I Need a Visa to Visit China?
+(How to Visit Without a Visa)

 Direct flight transit without leaving the airport doesn't require a visa, and then there are special areas of China with visa-free policies.